 The establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage is an activity prescribed to be a drinking water threat by the Clean Water Act, 2006.
-Given the variety of activities associated with sewage systems, this drinking water threat is divided into several subcategories.
-These subcategories are given in Table 4.5.
-The table also indicates the policies that may apply to each subcategory and the associated circumstance numbers from the Tables of Drinking Water Threats, which give details regarding where and in what circumstances a given instance of the subcategory is or would be a significant, moderate, or low drinking water threat.
-The circumstances that determine if the subcategory is a significant drinking water threat are summarized below.
+Given the variety of activities associated with sewage, this drinking water threat is divided into many subcategories.
+These subcategories are included in Table 4.5.
+The table also indicates the policies that may apply to each subcategory, and provides details regarding where, a given instance of the subcategory is or would be a significant based on the Technical Rules (2021),